Year 6 Class 2024/25

 Ms Evans - Teaching Assistant (Monday-Thursday)

 Children should be reading regularly to an adult at home - a minimum of 3 times per week.
 Children are responsible for changing their own reading book at any suitable time throughout the week.
-Reading records are checked every week and the number of times your child has read is noted down.
-Reading is rewarded with a reading certificate and gold coin after every 30th log in their record.
+Reading records are checked weekly and the number of times your child has read is noted down.
+Reading is rewarded with a reading certificate and gold coin after every 30th read.
+Any work completed at home should aim to cover any areas where your child lacks confidence.
+Websites are provided below or further practise can be given on request.

 PE